DanCibis201/PAM-Labs/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Lab 3 - Flutter
-Advanced use of UI components.
-Animations.
-Realization of the app according to the defined design.

-Create a mobile application: Calculator with the simplest operations.